isc-projects/kea/doc/sphinx/arm/config-backend.rst

 The Configuration Backend is not a "plug-and-play" solution.
 Supported scenarios require use of the CB API commands.
 Configuration information must be loaded into the CB database using the API for the CB to have any effect.
-The general intent is for the CB to be integrated with external software.
+The general intent is for the CB to be integrated as part of a larger provisioning solution.
 Please do not define ``config-databases`` unless you have done the necessary preparation work.

-Incompatibilities
-^^^^^^^^^^^^^^^^^

-Use of the :ischooklib:`libdhcp_subnet_cmds.so` hook with the CB is contraindicated.
-The API commands starting with ``subnet`` all modify the in-memory configuration of Kea.
-The only way to save that config would be to write out a JSON config file.
-That would conflict with any subnets defined by the CB.
-Use :ischooklib:`libdhcp_cb_cmds.so` to manage the subnets information in the database instead.
+Database Management
+^^^^^^^^^^^^^^^^^^^

+The only supported method for managing the contents of the CB database is through the :ischooklib:`libdhcp_cb_cmds.so` hook, which provides API commands for config backends.
+As a practical matter, to use the CB, you must do almost all Kea configuration through the CB API.

+While it is theoretically possible to use the CB without the API (using tools such as MySQL Workbench or the command-line MySQL client), these avenues are neither recommended nor supported.

+Config Conflicts
+^^^^^^^^^^^^^^^^

+We strongly recommend against mixing configuration information from the CB and JSON.
+In other words, do not use both JSON config declarations and CB to configure the same types of objects.
+Ideally, when using the CB, the Kea config files should contain the absolute bare minimum necessary, with everything else coming from the CB.

+Using both CB and JSON as a source of configuration risks conflicting definitions.
+Such conflicts are confusing at best, and usually lead to undesired behavior or errors from Kea.

+In the event of a conflict, configuration instructions from the CB database generally take precedence over instructions from a JSON file.

+In certain carefully-controlled scenarios, it may be technically possible to use both.
+For example, defining one subnet in a JSON file and a second (different) subnet in the CB database would not conflict.
+However, other structures are replaced entirely.
+For example, if client classes are defined in the CB database, the DHCP server disregards any client classes defined in the JSON file.

+In short, if you are using the CB, you should use only the CB.

+Incompatible Software
+^^^^^^^^^^^^^^^^^^^^^

+The preceding cautions about conflicting configuration information apply to software-driven configuration sources as well.

+Kea supports databases outside of the CB, such as with the ``host-databases`` directive.
+Such databases load their config independently from the CB, and will conflict the same way JSON declarations would.
+If using the CB, such mechanisms should be avoided.

+Likewise, API commands which modify Kea's configuration (other than the CB API) are contraindicated.
+This includes the :ischooklib:`libdhcp_subnet_cmds.so` and :ischooklib:`libdhcp_host_cmds.so` hooks.
+These APIs modify Kea's in-memory configuration, and can only be made persist by using ``config-write`` to write a new JSON config file.

 The Stork management suite does not currently support the CB.
-Stork operates by direct configuration modification, with accompanying ``config-write`` of the JSON config file.
-That would create duplicate definitions vs the CB.
+Stork makes all configuration changes through API avenues which expect to write a new JSON file.
 Support for the CB is planned for a future release of Stork.

 In certain carefully-controlled scenarios, it may be possible to use these tools with the CB.
 Namely, if they are used in strictly "read-only" fashion, to retrieve Kea information, but never to modify it.
 However, no protection against accidental modification is provided, so this is not recommended.

 Implementation
 ^^^^^^^^^^^^^^